Disadvantages of Vehicle Advertising

 Additionally, measuring the impact of vehicle advertising is hard because the impressions do not lead to conversion.
 Well, the target audience might see the ad, but do they follow up to find out more about the company?
 Further, designing an ad campaign based on a wrapped vehicle makes it impossible to target the audience.
 There is no way to target certain people in a multitude of commuters, cyclers, and drivers in the city.

 Vehicle advertising is very much a victim of inattention just like all other outdoor advertising mediums.
-An increasing number of people are using smartphones addictively and they have little time for other things.
+An increasing number of people are using smartphones and they have little time for other things.
 Particularly, the immersive nature of using the devices, especially while in traffic jams makes it impossible to notice wrapped vehicles.
 As such, businesses might end up wasting money when using branded vehicles to advertise.

-Fortuitously, there is a cheap and simple alternative called in-the-hand marketing.
+Fortuitously, there is a affordable guerrilla marketing and simple alternative called in-the-hand marketing.
 This marketing technique takes advantage of the audience during ambient time.
 Illustratively, a couple enjoy a hot meal in a restaurant is simply having an ambient time.
 During this period, people are at peace and are most likely off their phones.
 Ambient marketing takes advantage of such moments to place your brand in front the people.
 For example, an advertiser could place a custom-printed placemat on the table within clear eyesight of the audience.
 For more than one hour, the audience will interact with the brand and might end up following up the ad.